tbitai/elte-phil-logic-personal-website/docs/README.md

-# Personal website builder for the Department of Logic, Eötvös University (ELTE)
+# Personal website builder for the Department of Logic, Institute of Philosophy, Eötvös University (ELTE)

 ## Usage